latest nhpb_banner 1__compressed2

 Help with Medical Bills

 Find rental assistance programs across the Memphis Tennessee community.
-Several different charity organizations, churches and government agencies focus on providing the low income with solutions to their housing crisis.
-Get financial assistance or grants for paying rent or security deposits, free legal aid to stop an eviction, section 8 or even free motel vouchers.
-Find rental payment assistance near you in Shelby County.
+Several charity organizations, churches and government agencies focus on providing low income families with solutions to a housing crisis.
+Get grant money to help pay rent or security deposits, free legal aid to stop an eviction, section 8 or even free motel vouchers.
+Learn about places near that help pay rent in Shelby County.

-Find information on the various housing, including no-wait list apartments, as well as rental payment assistance programs in Memphis and the greater Shelby County.
-Low income tenants, seniors, the disabled, veterans and single moms often get priority.
-Find details on section 8 HUD subsidized apartments, free grant money to pay back rent and legal aid to stop evictions.
-Many of the resources do have waiting lists as the demand is great.
+People in the community can apply to various housing programs, including no-wait list apartments, as well as temporary rental payment assistance programs in Memphis and the greater Shelby County.
+Low income tenants, seniors, the disabled, veterans and single moms often get priority as funds are limited.
+The goal of the rent relief programs is to help limit, or ideally stop, homelessness in Shelby County TN as well as the city of Memphis.

 Where to get rental assistance in Memphis TN area